NATEP OUTLINE OF PROPOSAL STAGES

 Representatives of the partners collaborating in the project will be required to make a presentation and answer questions at a panel meeting.

 - To lead you must be an SME

 - Project must have an application, or potential application, within civil aerospace.

 - Development of technologies should be in line with Aerospace Technology Institute Technology Strategy or an explanation provided of why if not.

 - You can collaborate with academic organisation, charity, public sector organisation or research and technology organisation (RTO)

 - Any SME can lead on one application and collaborate in a further 2 applications.
 If a business is not leading an application, they can collaborate in up to 3 applications.

-- The research organisations in your consortium can share up to 30% of the total eligible project grant.
+- The research organisations in your consortium can share up to 30% of the total eligible project costs.
 If your consortium contains more than one research organisation, this maximum will be shared between them.

 - Submissions must demonstrate a clear route to market and preferably have an end user identified